NOW ACCEPTING NEW CLIENTS FOR IN-PERSON AND ONLINE THERAPY --SERVING ALL OF CALIFORNIA-- SCHEDULE FREE CONSULTATION -->

 How Therapy for Perfectionism Can Help

-It can also help you identify which aspects still serve you and which may now be contributing to chronic pressure, burnout, anxiety, or self-doubt.
-From there, therapy can help you begin making more intentional and sustainable changes in how you view yourself, achievement, and self-worth.
+Therapy can help you take the next step beyond recognizing the cycle you are stuck in, acknowledging how burdensome life has been feeling, and admitting that change is needed.
+Therapy gives you a space to better understand these patterns and explore where your perfectionistic traits originally developed, how they changed over time, and how they continue affecting your current life.
+It can also help you identify which aspects still serve you, and which may now be contributing to chronic pressure, burnout, anxiety, or self-doubt.
+From there, therapy can help you begin making more intentional and sustainable changes in how you view yourself, your achievements, and your self-worth.

 Reduced Harsh Self-Criticism